angular-ui/ui-router/README.md

 States are bound to *named*, *nested* and *parallel views*, allowing you to powerfully manage your application's interface.

 -
-**Warning:** *UI-Router is pre-beta and under active development.
-As such, while this library is well-tested, the API is subject to change.
-Using it in a project that requires guaranteed stability is not recommended.*
+**Note:** *UI-Router is under active development.
+As such, while this library is well-tested, the API may change.
+Consider using it in production applications only if you're comfortable following a changelog and updating your usage accordingly.*

 ## Get Started